https://newcastleok.gov/government Parent Page: Government id: 65 Active Page: Employment Opportunities id:109

 Minimum Qualifications:

-• Bachelor’s degree is required; Master’s degree is a plus.
+• Bachelor’s degree is required; Master’s degree is a plus, and minimum of 2-5 years of municipal experience.

 • Civil engineering experience with municipal infrastructure improvements.